 The evolution from passive to proactive provider

-This could be where, for example, an FM company delivers asset or monitoring equipment as a service, perhaps on a subscription or pay-per-use pricing model.
+This could be where, for example, an Facilities Management company delivers asset or monitoring equipment as a service, perhaps on a subscription or pay-per-use pricing model.
 Data could then be used to pinpoint areas of service improvement.
 Consider this: 40% of global energy use is used in buildings, and they emit approximately 1/3 of GHG emissions2.
 Again by analysing data patterns, energy consumption in buildings could be reduced by between 30% to 80%.

 Technology driven change